BoruRR/veridium-forgerock-integration/README.md

 -   You are familiar with ForgeRock Federation concepts and have access to the AM SAML v2.0 Guide -
     <https://backstage.forgerock.com/docs/am/6/saml2-guide/#saml2-configure-remote-idp>.
-    Procedure steps reference relevant sections of this guide.
+    The procedure steps reference relevant sections of this guide.

--   You have a working ForgeRock OpenAM instance.
+-   A working ForgeRock OpenAM instance.

--   You have engaged Veridium and have received updated metadata and the mobile app.
+-   You have engaged Veridium and have received the POC metadata file and have downloaded the appropriate Android or iOS authenticator mobile app.

 Enabling the OpenAM/VeridiumID SAML Federation
 ==============================================